Using prescription drugs to relieve anxiety or help with sleeping can cause dependence.

 People with mild withdrawal symptoms require social and psychologic support to help them overcome a strong urge to begin using the drug again to stop the feelings of anxiety.

 People with severe withdrawal symptoms usually need to be treated in a hospital, sometimes in an intensive care unit, and be closely monitored.
-They are given low doses of the drug intravenously.
+They are given low doses of the medication intravenously.
 The dose is decreased gradually over days or weeks and then stopped.
-Sometimes another similar drug that is easier to gradually withdraw is substituted.
+Sometimes another similar medication that is easier to gradually withdraw is substituted.
 Even with the best treatment, people may not feel normal for a month or more.

 Drugs Mentioned In This Article